 Twenty two years ago two university students approached the Top Internet Company of the time, looking to sell their product for one million dollars.
 They were turned down.
 At its peak, this Top Internet Company was valued at over 100 billion dollars.
 Fast forward to the present.
 The Top Internet Company is effectively no more, having sold its core assets for 4.48 billion dollars in 2017.
 What of the two students?
 They stuck it out and their company is today part of Alphabet, a trillion dollar company.
 This is the story of Yahoo and students Larry Page and Sergey Brin who started Google.

 Facebook is one of the most popular, wait for it, websites (ironic isn’t it) on the Internet today.
 But it might not be that way forever.
 The short history of the Internet is rich with many stories of disruptive websites appearing out of nowhere and claiming top spot.
 Put another way, Facebook may fall out of favour and where would that leave your efforts?
 Facebook is already known by the youth of today as a medium for "old people" with fewer and fewer teens to early twenty year olds using it.

 Earlier I said the question “Should I take the time and effort to build a website for my business or is a Facebook page enough?” can be easily answered.
 For a business, it is always best to have a website first and use Facebook as part of your digital marketing efforts to build relationships and connection with your clients.

 Still not sure?

-If you are still not sure, my recommendation is to register a domain (that’s the .com or if you South African the .co.za thing) and get a website going.
+If you are still not sure, my recommendation is to register a domain (that’s the .com or if you are South African, the .co.za thing) and get a website going.
 Your website is where you will have total control over your branding, content and message.
 You will future proof yourself against any upstarts who may dethrone Facebook as well as any changes Facebook may make in their best interest and not yours.
-Thereafter, additionally, setup a Facebook page, email marketing and other social media tools to support what you do on your website.
+Thereafter, additionally, setup a Facebook page, email marketing and other social media tools like Twitter to support what you do on your website.